chetannada/Namaste-React/README.md

   npm install
 ```

+Set up environment variables:

+    * .env - environment variables for this project to run in development environment (fill with actual values for environment variables)

-Start the server
+Run the application:

 ```bash
   npm run start
 ```

-This application should now be running on `localhost`.
+The application will now be running on `http://localhost:3000`.
 If you want to Fork repository and want to run locally, follow this guidelines [Fork and Clone Github Repository](https://docs.github.com/en/get-started/quickstart/fork-a-repo)

+## ✏️ Contributing

+This is an Open-Source repository, and contributions are always welcome!
+If you find an issue, please create a new issue under the "Issues" section.
+To contribute code, fork the repository and submit a pull request.
+Your contributions will help make this a valuable resource for the community!

 ## ✨ Contributors

-Thanks goes to these wonderful people ([emoji key](https://allcontributors.org/docs/en/emoji-key)):
+Thanks goes to these wonderful people 🙏

 <!-- ALL-CONTRIBUTORS-LIST:START - Do not remove or modify this section -->
 <!-- prettier-ignore-start -->